mozzarellaV8/agora-marketplace/MarketSizes.md

 Why should this be significant?
 At any given time, several darknet markets may exist.
 But in practical terms, there generally have been only 2-4 major markets (high usage rate) at play simultaneously.
 Markets have a tendency to gain traction as usage goes up - trust is established, word of mouth and reliable feedback spread.

-It can be seen during the interval of SR2's shutdown (~2014-09-20 through 2014-10-10) that the number of product listings on Agora more than doubles, when it previously never had.
-The interval of the SR2 shutdown is set wide to account for spread of this knowledge - from LE filing to media reports <sup>3</sup><sup>,</sup><sup>4</sup>.
+It can be seen during the interval of SR2's shutdown (~2014-09-29 through 2014-11-10) that the number of product listings on Agora more than doubles, when it previously never had.
+The interval of the SR2 shutdown is set wide to account for spread of this knowledge - from the filing of a formal complaint on Septembner 29th, 2014<sup>3</sup>, to circulation of the news of the actual seizures that took place November 5-6th, 2014<sup>4</sup><sup>,</sup><sup>5</sup>.
+The November dates are reported to be the culmination of Operation Onymous.